kvinceto/kvinceto/README.md

 ### Hi there 👋, I am Krasimir :technologist:

-- 🔭I'm currently working on getting my degree as a C# web developer for SoftUni
+- 🔭I'm currently working on getting my degree as a C# web developer from SoftUni
 - 📫 How to reach me: kvinceto@gmail.com or kvi_2012@abv.bg